Shopify/quilt/packages/jest-dom-mocks/README.md

 Executes all queued animation callbacks.

+#### `RequestIdleCallback.mockAsUnsupported(): void`

+Removes `window.requestIdleCallback` and `window.cancelIdleCallback`, which can be useful for testing features that should work with and without idle callbacks available.

 #### `RequestIdleCallback.runIdleCallbacks(timeRemaining?: number, didTimeout?: boolean): void`

 Runs all currently-scheduled idle callbacks.
 If provided, `timeRemaining`/ `didTimeout` will be used to construct the argument for these callbacks.
 Once called, all callbacks are removed from the queue.